 What is the Securing Water for Food challenge?

-- Effective Water Capture and Storage systems are critical for extending temporal availability of water supply in regions where precipitation is seasonal.
-With projected increases in rainfall variability due to climate change and increased demands for food production, capture and storage systems at various scales are needed to secure water supplies throughout the year and build resiliency to drought.
+- Water Capture and Storage.
+These systems are in high demand in many regions where rain occurs at limited times.
+With projected increases in rainfall variability due to climate change and increased demands for food production, capture and storage systems at various scales are needed to secure water supplies throughout the year and build resiliency to drought and floods.

-- Salinity of water supply is a major threat to food production.
-In coastal areas, over-pumping and rising sea-levels are leading to saltwater intrusion and farmers are forced to use marginal quality water for irrigation.
-With more than 30 percent of the world’s population living in coastal areas and drawing food supply from fertile deltas, urgent solutions are required to reduce the impacts of salinity on aquifer quality and food production.
+- Salinity and Salt Water Intrusion.
+In coastal areas, over pumping and rising sea levels are leading to saltwater intrusion, forcing farmers to use marginal quality water for irrigation.
+With more than 30% of the world’s population living in coastal areas and drawing food supply from fertile deltas, urgent solutions are required to reduce the impacts of salinity on the quality of aquifers and food production.

 Why are we trying to secure water for food?